Kirsten de Keyser

-And, as you’ve got this far, here’s my bullet point London pitch:
+Here’s my bullet point London pitch:

 London’s burning.
 Well not literally, of course, but our city is in serious trouble, and no one seems to have the will to fix it.
 The London Powerhouse is largely staffed by career politicians, who have little contact with the problems of everyday life.
 Life is not just writing a fancy report and it takes more than a spreadsheet to keep the home fires burning.
 If I am elected I want to work for:

 - More youth centres: Groups of young people roam aimlessly around our streets.
 Why?
 Because they have nowhere to go and nothing to do.
 We need to throw open the hundreds of dark and empty shops around town and turn them into bright and welcoming hang-outs for those young people.